 - Rinse well in ‘running’ room temperature water and keep rinsing until all the soapy water is gone.

-- Be careful not to wring out and avoid the item being stretched by the weight of the water, PRESS the water out of the item instead.
+- Be careful not to wring out and avoid the item being stretched by the weight of the water, gently press the water out of the item instead.

 How to dry wool…